mvcds/my-money/readme.md

 1. Create UC layer
 1. Install things on domain layer `yarn workspace my-use-cases add sinon cucumber --dev`
 1. Cucumber required a forced "watcher"
+1. My editor was having a problem when eslint was not added

 # OBS